Full course description

 At the completion of this activity, the learner will be able to:

-- Understand the design process and cycle and how it can be applied to optimal work and product design
+- Explain the design process and cycle and how it can be applied to optimal work and product design

-- Understand the principles of effective design for user experience (UX) and human computer interaction (HC)
+- Describe the principles of effective design for user experience (UX) and human computer interaction (HC)

-- Recommend optimal designs for occupational tasks involving manual materials handling, patient handling, manual upper extremity demand and manual & power tool use, through an understanding of the most current options available.
+- Recommend optimal designs for occupational tasks involving manual materials & patient handling, manual upper extremity demand, manual & power tools, and office enviornments

-- Understand the methods used for engineering design optimization, including scientific management, failure modes & effects analysis, constant improvement, six sigma, lean manufacturing just-in-time delivery and work simulation.
+- Recognize the methods used for engineering design optimization, including scientific management, failure modes & effects analysis, constant improvement, six sigma, lean manufacturing, and just-in-time delivery

-- Learn the most current technology currently being used in Ergo/HF to proactively design occupational tasks and evaluate new products.
+- Review the most current technology being used in HF/E to proactively design occupational tasks and evaluate new products including work simulation, digital human modelling software and virtual/augmented reality technology

 Jim Potvin, PhD, CCPE – Dr. Potvin received a B.H.K. in Kinesiology from the University of Windsor (1986) and a M.Sc.
 (1988) and Ph.D.
 (1992) in biomechanics from the University of Waterloo.
 He was a professor for 23 years at the University of Guelph, University of Windsor and McMaster University, where is he now a Professor Emeritus.
 He is also the owner of Potvin Biomechanics Inc. Dr. Potvin researches in the areas of biomechanics and physical ergonomics.
 His basic research focuses on the study of joint mechanics and muscle fatigue and his applied research focuses on developing valid ergonomic methods to quantify injury risk in the workplace; including the assessment of manual materials handling tasks and the evaluation of risk of upper limb disorders.
 Jim has supervised over 70 graduate students, employed 60 graduates, and published over 90 scientific articles.